 Looking for cookie recipe ideas for your cookie exchange, housewarming gifts or dinner party?
 This easy macaron recipe will do the trick.
-I’ve been baking since grade school, and French macarons have become one of my favorite cookie recipes in recent years, as we often to serve them at Jordan culinary events and Spring at Jordan dessert stations.
+I’ve been baking since grade school, and French macarons have become one of my favorite cookie recipes in recent years, as we often serve them at Jordan culinary event dessert stations.
 In this step-by-step video for how to make macarons, you’ll find tips and techniques for baking the perfect French macaron cookies with different flavors and a basic macaron filling recipe.
 I’ll also show what you need to make macarons.
 These delicate cookies aren’t as difficult to bake as you might think.
 The key is finding the right recipe and following each step I share–from sifting techniques and preparing your ingredients in advance to whipping the perfect macaron texture and piping precise cookie shapes onto baking sheets.
-This recipe adapted from one of the best, Martha Stewart Living.
+This recipe is adapted from one of the best, Martha Stewart Living.
 (If you’re curious about the difference between macarons and macaroons, here’s a great explanation.)

 Thanks to our friends at Foodista for sharing this recipe with all the home bakers in their community.

 These delectable cookies in soft, sherbet-toned hues make a beautiful addition to any holiday dessert ensemble.
 Create an endless array of flavors and colors by simply adding different fillings and colorings.
 Recipe adapted from a Martha Stewart Living favorite.

 - 1 cup powdered sugar

 - 3/4 cup almond flour (regular flour cannot be substituted)